elotl/kip/README.md

 terraform apply -var-file myenv.tfvars
 ```

-On GCE, the config under `deploy/terraform-gcp` works in a similar way, but uses a GKE base cluster on GCP.
+On Google Cloud, the config under `deploy/terraform-gcp` works in a similar way, but uses a GKE base cluster.

 ### Installation Option 2: Using an Existing Cluster